Listening with the Heart Program

 If you feel drawn to establish a Listening with the Heart program in your community, please contact us at firstname.lastname@example.org.
 We offer a training program by Zoom or phone, with follow-up support.
 Our curriculum can be tailor made to suit the needs of your community.

-Our Listening with the Heart Program is temporarily suspended until further notice in response to the shelter-in-place Health Order to help limit the spread of COVID-19.
-However, if you would like to explore the possibility of creating a program in your community in the future, please do contact us.
+Our in person program at The Living Room is temporarily suspended until further notice in response to the shelter-in-place Health Order to help limit the spread of COVID-19.